 - FCC Family and Marriage Ministry – Upon Request

-First Congregational Church continues to exist and thrive to be a Christ-Centered, Kingdom-Focused, Great Commission Church.
-We praise God for the 152 years that he has blessed us mightily.
-The theme for the 150th Anniversary was, “A Foundation Built on Faith: Yesterday, Today, and Forevermore.”
-God continues to bless First Congregational Church and keeps us a strong house of worship for His praise and His glory and we will always be eternally thankful.
+First Congregational Church continues to exist and thrive on Believing God’s Word, Living God’s Word, and Trusting God’s Word.
+We praise God for the 155 years that he has blessed us.
+We will celebrate our anniversary with grateful hearts.
+The theme for the 155th Anniversary is, “A Foundation Built on Faith: Yesterday, Today, and Forevermore.”
+God continues to bless First Congregational Church and keeps us a strong house of worship for His Praise and His Glory, and we will always be eternally grateful and immensely satisfied with our blessed past.
+Rev. Dr. Michael R. Smith, Sr. submitted his resignation effective December 31, 2022.
+It was accepted.